Let’s keep these three concepts in mind – Price, Time, Volume.

 A. Support and Resistances are sides of the same coin.
 When the market breaks the resistance; the resistance becomes the support and similarly when the market breaks the support; the support becomes the resistance.

 So we call Support and Resistances as pivot lines.
-You can consider Volume Profile as a version of leading indicator of telling where is the next pivot line.
+You can consider Volume Profile as a version of the leading indicator of telling where is the next pivot line.
 It will be support or resistance; that’s where the bet comes in.

 A. Depends on your trading strategy and what you’re going to do with it.
 But the general answer is no. Lots of noise.
-A seasoned trader always prefers daily timeframe or hourly one.
+A seasoned trader always prefers daily timeframe or an hourly one.